yiemwa123/starter-hugo-academic/content/home/experience.md

       * Worked on project related to understanding users’ perceptions of fairness regarding AI work allocation in teams

-      * Coding a fairness rating scale to be used in a user study
+      * Coded a fairness rating scale to be used in a user study

   - title: Teaching Assistant